scds/intro-spss/lessons/lesson4.md

 The test we will be using in this example is the Pearson chi-squared test.
 This will generate a p-value which, if it's under less than 0.05, lets us know that there's a significance in the relationship.

-To use the Pearon chi-squared test, open the crosstab menu as usual.
+To use the Pearson chi-squared test, open the crosstab menu as usual.
 Open the `Statistics...` menu and select `Chi-square`.

 <img src="../assets/img/lessons/stats17.png" alt="" width="80%" style="border: solid 2px black">